QDeltaSoft/qradiopredict/README.md

 <pre>
 $ cat db_structure.sql | sqlite3 propagation.sqlite
 </pre>

+Also copy material_radio_properties.txt in the same directory with the executable.

 To build in debug mode add "CONFIG+=debug" to the qmake step above.
 There are also some other qmake options, see the qradiopredict.pro file.